Sales demos are often the most pivotal moments in the sales process.

 It’s unlikely that effective sales demos involve reps plowing through every feature their platform offers.

-More likely, the duration is due to the demo being so targeted and resonant, it stimulates a robust conversation that makes the call last longer than usual.
+More likely, the duration is due to the sales demo being so targeted and resonant, it stimulates a robust conversation that makes the call last longer than usual.

 Later in this article, I’ll present data that supports this hypothesis.
-If you think otherwise, let me know in the comments.

-Contrary to discovery calls, where the winning “talk-to-listen ratio” is 46:54, the winning talk-to-listen ratio for a successful demo call is 65:35:
+Contrary to discovery calls, where the winning “talk-to-listen ratio” is 46:54, the winning talk-to-listen ratio for a successful demo call is 65:35.

 Unfortunately, the average “talk-to-listen ratio” for unsuccessful demo calls is 66:34.

-Not enough of a difference to be actionable.
+That’s not enough of a difference to be actionable.

 But here’s where it gets interesting.

-While the total talk-to-listen ratio during a demo seems to be consistent among successful and unsuccessful demos alike, the interaction patterns that make up the talk-to-listen ratio are wildly different.
+While the total talk-to-listen ratio during a sales demo seems to be consistent among successful and unsuccessful demos alike, the interaction patterns that make up the talk-to-listen ratio are wildly different.

-While unsuccessful demos still achieve a reasonable talk-to-listen ratio, they tend to have long, uninterrupted pitches that can last up to 106 seconds.
+While unsuccessful product demos still achieve a reasonable talk-to-listen ratio, they tend to have long, uninterrupted pitches that can last up to 106 seconds.

-Successful demos are still “rep-heavy” in terms of who’s speaking the most, but they involve shorter “bursts” of pitches that frequently start and stop, allowing the customer to chime in.
+Successful sales demos are still “rep-heavy” in terms of who’s speaking the most, but they involve shorter “bursts” of pitches that frequently start and stop, allowing the customer to chime in.

 We didn’t find a single demo that lead to a closed deal in the analysis that involved more than 76 seconds of interrupted pitching.

-As a result of this pattern, successful demos have 21% more “speaker switches” per minute, signaling there is much more back-and-forth dialogue taking place than outright pitching.
+As a result of this pattern, successful sales demos have 21% more “speaker switches” per minute, signaling there is much more back-and-forth dialogue taking place than outright pitching.

 deliver your pitch in short sprints, not long marathons.

-These Are the Four “Acts” of Winning Sales Demos
+The Four “Acts” of Winning Sales Demos

-Act I: The “Contextual Overview”
+Sales Demo Act I: The “Contextual Overview”

 The topics that arose most frequently during the first 10 minutes of successful demo calls were context-building topics: industry problems, narratives, and overviews.

-After the initial small talk and greetings of the web conference, account executives who conduct compelling demos prime the prospect with a “contextual overview,” usually lasting less than two minutes.
+After the initial small talk and greetings of the web conference, account executives who conduct compelling sales demos prime the prospect with a “contextual overview,” usually lasting less than two minutes.

 They give the prospect the needed knowledge and context for the demo itself to: